 Questions about the hackathon:

-Lectures will heavily rely on python for the examples.
+Lectures on April 7 will heavily rely on python for the examples.

 The availability of mobile phone datasets has opened the possibility to improve our understanding of how humans communicate, socialize, move around cities, mobilize, etc. Netmob is the primary conference in the analysis of those datasets in social, urban, societal and industrial problems.